 Physical activity levels of Alexandria City Public School (ACPS) students are low in comparison to national averages and declining.
 ACPS is embarked on several initiatives to reverse this trend; one of those will enable elementary school students to learn bicycle safety and skills as part of their Physical Education (PE) classes and support an ACPS strategic objective to provide “activities and curricula designed to promote lifelong commitments to active, healthy lifestyles”.

-With funds that the Alexandria Bicycle and Pedestrian Advisory Committee (BPAC) raised and provided by mid-Octobver 2016, ACPS initiated pilot bicycle safety and skills classes for 3rd, 4th and 5th graders at Mount Vernon Community School (MVCS) in October 2016.
-Initial classes at MVCS have been a huge success, and bicycling safety and skills classes are being provided to 3rd grade students in eight elementary schools in the 2017-2018 schools year.
+With funds that the Alexandria Bicycle and Pedestrian Advisory Committee (BPAC) raised, ACPS initiated bicycle safety and skills classes for 3rd, 4th and 5th graders at Mount Vernon Community School (MVCS) in October 2016.
+Classes at MVCS were a huge success, and bicycling safety and skills classes are being provided to 3rd grade students in eight elementary schools in the 2017-2018 schools year.
 Additionally, walking safety education is being provided to students in six elementary schools in 2017-2018.
 BPAC seeks to help ACPS extend Walking and Biking safety education division-wide (13 elementary schools) in 2018-2019.

-Please join us to help ACPS extend this project to students in additional elementary schools by donating funds to purchase bicycles, helmets and teacher training.
-You can help by sending a check today to the Walking and Biking Fund of ACT for Alexandria, 1421 Prince Street, Suite 220, Alexandria, VA 22314.
+Please join us in helping ACPS extend walking and biking safety education classes to students in additional elementary schools by donating funds to purchase bicycles, helmets and teacher training.
+You can help by sending a check today to the Walking and Biking Fund of ACT for Alexandria, 201 King Street, Suite 200, Alexandria, VA 22314.
 Attn: John Porter (preferred method) or donating online via this link: https://www.razoo.com/story/Walking-And-Biking-Fund.
-Your donation will enable ACPS to enhance walking and biking education in schools in the 2017-2018 school year, and help extend that education to additional schools in the 2017-2018 school year.
+Your donation will enable ACPS to enhance walking and biking education in schools in the 2017-2018 school year, and help extend that education to additional schools in the 2018-2019 school year.